Degrath/Expansion-AI-mod-mission-files-and-setup-directions/README.md

-This is a simple install to get AI Patrols up and running on you offline.Chenarusplus map All loadouts were made with vanilla equipment and the init.c file has only been altered to include the needed lines of code to make the AI mod work.
+This is a simple install to get AI Patrols up and running on your servers offline.Chenarusplus map All loadouts were made with vanilla equipment and the init.c file has only been altered to include the needed lines of code to make the AI mod work.